Can Fibroids Cause Infertility?

-Fibroid specialist Dr. Michael Lalezarian explains how fibroids affect fertility and discusses alternatives to hysterectomy that can potentially preserve fertility in women with fibroids.
+Fibroid specialist Dr. Michael Lalezarian explains if fibroids can cause infertility, how they affect fertility, and discusses alternatives to hysterectomy that can potentially preserve fertility in women with fibroids.

 Age of Fibroids Diagnosis